quadshot/opentickets-community/readme.txt

 * tweaking woocommerce checker to check for github-generated plugin directories
 * repairing email ticket link auth code verification
 * repairing a my-account event visibility bug
+* changed image format of barcode so it shows in PDF always

 = 1.5.2 =
 * repairing 'new user' funcitonality on the edit order screen